-Known for his strong administrative and organizational skills, Waters has overseen the event management at championship events, including the 2009 and 2011 NCAA Indoor Championships, 2009 Big 12 Indoor Championships, and 2003 SEC Cross Country Championships.
+Known for his strong administrative and organizational skills, Waters directed event management at several championship events at A&M, including the 2009 and 2011 NCAA Indoor Championships, 2009 Big 12 Indoor Championships, and 2003 SEC Cross Country Championships.
 Waters and former A&M assistant coach Brian Bancroft developed a national reputation for organizing and managing remarkably efficient meets during Waters’ time in College Station, as A&M became a destination for nationally elite programs to compete.

-In cross country, Waters earned the South Central Region Men’s Coach -of -the -Year honor in 2008 when Texas A&M won the team title during the regional meet and qualified for the NCAAs.
+In cross country, Waters earned the South Central Region Men’s Coach of the Year honor in 2008 when A&M won the team title during the regional meet and qualified for the NCAAs.
 It was the first time in 18 years that a team defeated powerhouse Arkansas for the region title.
 Waters also has qualified 16 individuals for the NCAA Cross Country Championships over the past 16 years.
 The regional team title the Aggie men claimed in 2008 was the school’s first since 2003 and only the sixth overall.
 It also marked the first time that a distance coach on Henry’s staff had qualified a cross country team for the NCAAs.

 Waters began his coaching career as a volunteer assistant coach at the University of Texas from 1995-96.